Coronavirus - frequently asked questions

-We are doing our best to continue to collect general waste, recycling and food waste bins as usual.
+We are doing our best to continue to collect general waste, recycling and garden waste bins as usual.

 We are not taking bookings for bulky waste collections, bin replacements, repairs or new bins so we can prioritise bin collections.
-The tip at Shidas Lane, Oldbury, is closed.
 For updates check our bins webpages.

 Is the tip open?

-The tip at Shidas Lane is open weekdays 10am-2pm.
+The tip at Shidas Lane is open every day 8am-4pm.
 Only visit if it's absolutely essential and read about changes to the tip's operation before you go.

 What is shielding?

-Here's a useful video describing what shielding is and who it affects.
+Here's a useful video describing what shielding is.